valeriangalliat/twdump/README.md

 3200 tweets of an account (the API don't allow to dump more than this), and can dump the tweets fresher than a tweet ID.

+The output is the raw JSON from Twitter API.
+Each line of output contains the JSON object representing a tweet, so you should not parse the whole output as JSON; get it line by line and parse each line at once.

 Dependencies
 ------------